 Learn As Much About Your Current Customers As You Can

 Customers like doing business with companies that understand their needs before they even have to vocalize them.
 Use every interaction you have with your customers as a new way to collect customer data.
 This data can be aggregated across email interactions, social networks, and online customer communities to create detailed customer personas.
 Doing so can help you both market better to your current customer base and gain a more accurate understanding of qualities to look for in potential future customers.

 Often, by the time a customer has decided to take their business elsewhere, it's too late for your company to have any influence over their decision.
 However, when you structure your retention marketing strategy to identify at-risk customers, you can reach out to solve their problem before you lose their business.
 The trick is determining the most effective method for identifying

 One of the most popular methods for tracking customer engagement and interest is within an online customer community platform.
 By monitoring your customers' behavior within your community, you can learn which relationships are strong and which could benefit from further outreach.

 Retention Marketing Takeaway

-Though retention marketing has been slower to pick up steam than other marketing strategies, it could be the most important change you make in 2016.
+Though retention marketing has been slower to pick up steam than other marketing strategies, it could be the most important change you make this year.

 Remember, numbers don't lie.
 Nurturing your existing customer relationships and creating brand loyalty is one of the most secure ways to build a company with sustainable growth.
 Luckily, the same strategies you've used successfully to acquire new customers can be applied to your customer retention strategies.
 Know your customer, attempt to speak directly to their problems or concerns, and look to the data to track your progress.